waderobson/gcs-auth/README.md

 * Google Cloud Platform account
 * A google storage bucket
 * Service account with read only access.
-* Developement build of munki version 2.6.1.2721 or higher to use middleware.
-You can find that [here](https://munkibuilds.org/)
+* Munki version 2.7.0 or higher to use middleware.
+You can find that [here](https://github.com/munki/munki/releases)

 ### Create bucket and Read Only account